Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/customer_managed_key/README.md

 <!-- BEGIN_TF_DOCS -->
 # Encryption with customer-managed key

-This deploys the module with a public workspace assigned to a user-assigned managed identity and encrypted with a provided customer-managed key.
+This example demonstrates provisioning a public AML workspace assigned to a user-assigned managed identity and encrypted with a provided customer-managed key.

-Pre-created resources include:
+The following resources are included:

 - A user-assigned managed identity
   - Role assignments scoped to \_resource group\_: